Applying the Cement

 The Third and Final Coat

 1. For every cup of acrylic liquid, use 1 teaspoon of Quikrete cement color.
-If your background will have multiple colors, just use separate containers and brushes for separate mixes.
+If your background will have multiple colors, just use

 2. Apply the cement with brush just as the first and second coat and clean up any surrounding glass areas as needed.